 Luckily, there’s a wide array of specialized equipment designed to suit any specialty, including:

 - Digital otoscopes

 - Digital stethoscopes

 - Exam cameras for high-definition, up-close inspections

 Healthcare providers can use these tools to take detailed information from the patients virtually to provide a higher level of care.
 Like any medical equipment, these devices can be expensive, ranging anywhere from $5,000 to $10,000 per device.

 Telehealth software isn’t always easy to use, and the only way to provide effective patient care is to understand the system.
 Proper training allows your staff to utilize every feature your telehealth software has to offer.

-Many telehealth consulting and support services offer user training to teach medical professionals how to use the software, and technical training to instruct IT personnel on how to maintain and manage the system.
+Many healthcare IT consulting and support services offer user training to teach medical professionals how to use the software, and technical EHR training to instruct IT personnel on how to maintain and manage the system.